Ahlzen/TopOSM2/README.md

   http://openstreetmapdata.com/data/water-polygons

 * National Elevation Dataset (NED) GeoTIFF tiles.
-  These are used for contour generation and, with minor modifications, can be used as a source for Hillup.
+  These are used for contour generation, and can be used as a source for Hillup.

 * NLCD2006 Landcover data
   http://www.mrlc.gov/nlcd06_data.php